This Quality Adaptive Clothing Helps Older Adults Get Dressed Easily

 Adaptive Clothing Blouses And Tops

-This Stella top is their best seller!
-A jersey long sleeved top / cardigan that is fitted and flairs at the waist, giving extra material there for added comfort.
-No one would know it is secured shut with velcro.
+This is their best seller!
+A long sleeved top / cardigan that is fitted and flairs at the waist, giving extra material there for added comfort.
+No one would know it is secured shut with velcro. £47.50

 Comfortable Adaptive Clothing For Self Isolation

 We’re all spending more time at home now, which calls for comfortable adaptive clothing.
-Our best buys for comfortable easy access clothes are below.
+Our best buys for comfortable and accessible adaptive clothing during this time are below.

 The Easy Pull On Adaptive Lounge Trouser

 You will want to wear these all day, every day!
-These Deborah Loose Leg Jersey Trousers are made from stretch fabric, come in two leg lengths (short and regular) and have an elasticated waistband with pull cord, for the perfect fit.
+These Natalia straight leg lounge trousers are made from stretch fabric and have an elasticated waistband with pull cord, for the perfect fit.
 Helping senior women stay stylish and get dressed easily, even during lockdown.

 The T-Shirt That Helps You Avoid Overhead Dressing